Keith Raniere's pseudo-philosophy ranged from hedonism and nihilism to neurotic obsessions with weight, body hair, and training people out of empathy.

-Over the following decade, the Albany-based organization became known as a cult that practiced sex slavery and branding under the guise of mentoring young women.
-Earlier this week, Mack pleaded guilty to charges of federal racketeering and sex trafficking for her senior role within the organization, which included recruiting women for "labor and services" under orders from Keith Raniere, NXIVM's leader and co-founder.
+This week, Mack faces sentencing after pleading guilty to charges of federal racketeering for her senior role within the organization, which included recruiting women for "labor and services" under orders from Keith Raniere, NXIVM's leader and co-founder.

-On October 28th 2020, Keith Raniere was sentenced to 120 years in prison for his involvement with NXIVM.
-Here's everything you need to know about the cult, and what led to Raniere's downfall.
+On October 28, 2020, Keith Raniere was sentenced to 120 years in prison for his involvement with NXIVM.
+What was the appeal of Keith Raniere's cult, and what led to its deserved downfall?